astro-mat/PP5_E-Commerce_Application/README.md

 - The page is also accessed when either "Edit" or "Delete" is clicked on any product.
 When this happens, the page is populated with the details of the relevant product
 - For more detailed editing features, the user can log into the Django admin interface

+### 404 error page.

+- Custom 404 error page is included to appear when the website won't load.

 ### Future Features

 Several features can be added in the future.

 - Add more content to home page.
 - Add footer to home page
 - Add more functionality to the wishlist page.
-Ability to change quantity, better layout to more closely match the shopping bag design
+Ability to change quantity, better layout to more closely match the shopping bag design, add to bag feature.

 ## Search Engine Optimization (SEO) & Social Media Marketing